The A3 report: Lean Management, a problem-solving solution

 Co-development, a training method that relies on experience and communication with peers, and consolidates team working practices within the same company or separate companies.
 The co-development workshop comprises 6 stages during which everyone ultimately works on solving a problem.

-- 3) The contract: the “client” summarizes the exchanges and voices a request.
+The “client” summarizes the exchanges and voices a request.
 The “consultants” rephrase the request to make sure that it is taken on board, and to ensure the success of the workshop.

 The co-development workshop relies on this 6-stage structure to yield results.